Below you can find a list of currently ongoing SIS projects. For more information, please follow the links to the respective project websites.

 Open science represents a sociological revolution in modern science, and the revolution is well underway.
 The CERN Scientific Information Service is partnering with the University of Geneva (UNIGE) in exploring the development of a Massive Online Open Course (MOOC) on Open Science.
 The MOOC will be built on the foundations of a class taught since 2016 at UNIGE, led by Professor Francois Grey from UNIGE, which familiarizes Bachelor-level students with the challenges of open science through exercises and practical work, as well as by a reflection on the historical and technological changes that have generated this revolution.
 Through a collaborative approach between CERN and UNIGE, and the engagement of a number of experts from around the world, the MOOC will be organized to provide a comprehensive picture of Open Science, inspiring students with the vision of leaders in Open Access, Open Data, Open Content, Open Software, Open Hardware, Open Methodology or Open Innovation.

 SCOAP3 Open Books Initiative

 The SCOAP3 for Books pilot aims to facilitate the conversion to open access of relevant existing books and monographs, such as university-level textbooks in HEP and related disciplines like instrumentation, detector engineering and accelerator physics.
-Titles, that are not yet available in a electronic format, will be digitized as part of this initiative.
-The results of the procurement process are expected to be available later in summer 2020 and the first books are expected to be available open access at the beginning of 2021.
+Titles, that are not yet available in an electronic format, will be digitized as part of this initiative.
+The results of the procurement process are currently reviewed by the working group and the first books are expected to be available open access later in 2021.